exercism/python/exercises/practice/hamming/.approaches/introduction.md

 There are various ways to solve Hamming.
 One approach is to iterate over either a range of indexs or to use [zip][zip].
 Another appraoch is to use the range of indexs.
+Some other approaches could be to use enumerate, or filter with lambda.

 ## General guidance